-Determine whether leases entered into by the company as a lessee are operating or finance leases.
-These decisions depend on an assessment of whether the risks and rewards of ownership have been transferred from the lesser to the lessee on a lease by lease basis.
+Determine whether leases entered into by the company either as a lessor or a lessee are operating or finance leases.
+These decisions depend on an assessment of whether the risks and rewards of ownership have been transferred from the lessor to the lessee on a lease by lease basis.